codecraftblog/codecraftblog.github.io/_drafts/concurrent_for_loops.md

 Jeff the chef is the load balancer.

 What if you install 50 ovens?
 Jeff will still be the road block.

-Few things to note here :
-- Idle resources are not good.
-- Requires more work. & Co-ordination and synchrnoization.
-- There is a limit.. on how much we can parallelize (Amhdals law)
-- Hard to predict, so measure measure measure.

 https://developer.apple.com/videos/play/wwdc2017/706/?time=175